tmgthb/Autonomous-Agents/README.md

 [Conversational Alignment with Artificial Intelligence in Context](http://arxiv.org/abs/2505.22907v1)

-- CONTEXT-ALIGN framework (Large Language Models): introduces a framework for evaluating conversational alignment of LLMs, which are AI text generation systems based on Transformer architecture processing text as Tokens via Tokenization within a Context window up to a Context window limit.
+- CONTEXT-ALIGN framework (LLMs): introduces a framework for evaluating conversational alignment of LLMs, which are AI text generation systems based on Transformer architecture processing text as Tokens via Tokenization within a Context window up to a Context window limit.
 - The framework assesses LLMs' ability to handle context, common ground, and pragmatic inference, discussing limitations like Context window overflow and Context collapse, and mitigation strategies such as Context compression, External memory, and Retrieval systems.
 - The paper argues that Prompting acts as a static context substitute and discusses how Alignment strategies impose rigid communicative identities, hindering dynamic conversational alignment required for a Conversational agent.